AustinMichaelColeman/rep-recorder/README.md

 # Features

 - Stores workout data in the frontend in IndexedDB

+# Coming soon

+These are implemented but need a backend to work securely:

 - Workout data can be backed up with Google Drive API
 - Workout data can be restored from Google Drive

-# Coming soon
+These features are coming soon:
 - A backend to securely manage Google Drive API
 - More customizable workout selection
 - Calendar view (month, day)